Niteshpatelgithub/test/README.md

-# test
-my firsst repostary
+my name is nitesh patel